KatherineMichel/portfolio/doc/los-angeles-2023.md

 ### North Italia

 I was looking for a convenient, but decent place to eat dinner.
 I stumbled upon North Italia while walking down the street.
 The food is handmade with the best ingredients, and it was good, but a bit high falutin' for me.
 Later in the week, I discovered another Italian restaurant nearby called Bruno's Ristorante Italiano.
 North Italia did not compare to the simple, delicious authenticity of Bruno's.
 Bruno's perfectly hit the spot for me.
+Sorry, North Italia.

 ![](los-angeles-2023-images/north-italia.jpg)
 North Italia Crushed Meatball Ragu: beef meatball, porchetta, blistered onion, wild oregano, bucatini, pecorino